 Beach Read is the ultimate summer read: two authors find themselves living next door to each other in a small beach town as they attempt to write their next novels.
 Naturally, romance and hijinks ensue!
 Emily Henry has another book out this season, People We Meet on Vacation, and I cannot wait to read it (and neither can anyone else in Vancouver apparently; I am hold #103 at the library!).

 Reese’s Book Club came through yet again with several 5-star reads including His Only Wife, The Henna Artist, and The Jetsetters.
 All very different from each other, but a central theme is that of women awakening to themselves and ultimately choosing a different path than the one placed on them by their family and culture.
 Seven Days in June was also a 5-star Reese pick, but with a different theme and slightly similar premise to Beach Read (two authors reconnecting as adults after complicated romance as teens).

 Belgravia by Julian Fellowes was one sent to me by my Grandma Rose for Christmas.
-Like Downton Abbey in its exploration of class and romance and fate.
+It is similar to Downton Abbey in its exploration of social class, romance, and fate.
 Fellowes sure loves a lady’s maid/valet bribery trope!
-Not my favourite part of any of his stories.
-My favourite thing about it was that the two main characters were Lady Brockenhurst and Anne Trenchard, the mothers/grandmothers working to protect their families and their late children’s reputations.
-I had incorrectly assumed that the protagonists would be the young lovers, and though that would have been fine, Anne Trenchard made a much more interesting lead.
-I followed this read with a viewing of the TV version done on CBC Gem last year – delightful!
+Decidedly not my favourite part of any of his stories.
+What WAS my favourite thing was the two main characters, Lady Brockenhurst and Anne Trenchard, the mothers/grandmothers working to protect their families and their late children’s reputations.
+I had incorrectly assumed that the protagonists would be the young lovers, and though that would have been fine, Anne made a much more interesting lead.
+I followed this read with a viewing of the TV version shown on CBC Gem last year – delightful!